Pussy Riot's Maria Alyokhina's 'Riot Days' are not over yet | DW | 15.11.2019

 New activist projects underway

 The European Court of Human Rights (ECHR) ruled that Russia was to pay damages of €37,000 ($41,000) to the three Pussy Riot activists who were imprisoned.
+It was made public on November 13 that the Russian government had complied with the court ruling, paying out the Pussy Riot members.
 But Alyokhina doesn't believe that fine serves as a deterrent: "It's not Vladimir Putin who is paying.
 The Russian people are paying."

 That's why Alyokhina and Tolokonnikova decided to donate that money to various projects, including their media platform, MediaZona, one of the rare news outlets that is still sending reporters to Russian courtrooms to cover political cases.